 The origins of the Texas Rangers can be traced back to 1961 when the franchise joined MLB as the Washington Senators.
 One decade later, the Senators would move to Arlington and become the Texas Rangers.
 Despite making back-to-back World Series in 2010-11, the Rangers were unable to bring home a championship.
 Their last playoff appearance came in 2016.

 The Rangers have hit a rough stretch since, failing to finish above .500 each season and often ending up at the bottom of the American League West.
-Texas moved to brand-new Globe Life Field in 2020 but were unable to showcase it to fans in the regular season due to COVID-19.
+Texas moved to brand-new Globe Life Field in 2020 but was unable to showcase it to fans in the regular season due to COVID-19.
 The stadium would host the NLCS and World Series, which MLB allowed a limited attendance for.
 They are managed by Chris Woodward.

 Texas Rangers Rivalry #1: vs. Houston Astros.
 Despite playing baseball in the same state for roughly 60 years, it wasn't until 2001 when the two franchises first met.
 Since then, the rivalry has only grown.
 The Rangers are on a three-game win streak and lead the all-time series, 120-95, despite struggling against Houston over the last few years.